(Last update 17th October 2018)

 Locked clips can not be changed by "Set Duration"

 Added "currentFrame" and "totalFrames" parameters to GLSL effects

 Support new Hardware

 Added support for new Hp Z8 workstations

-Added support for new Mistika Storage models, also with QOS capabilities (realtime systems are prioritized).
-Permits to build a “SAN in a box” in cost efficient manner, using 32G Fibre Channel or SAS 48Gb (both initiator and target mode).
+Added support for new Mistika-Storage models, also with QOS capabilities (realtime systems are prioritized).
+Permits to build a “SAN in a box” in cost efficient manner, using 32G Fibre Channel or SAS 48Gb (both initiator and target modes).
 Support both rotational disks and NVMe raids.
 Realtime performance up to 8K 60p 10bit uncompressed, even with traditonal 7.2K rpm disks in raid6.

 mConfig new functionalities: